 Final Image: Retro Thermometer Icon

 As always, we’re going to kick things off by setting up a New Document by going over to File > New (or using the Control-N keyboard shortcut), which we will adjust as follows:

 - Units: Pixels

 And from the Advanced tab:

 Quick tip: most of the indicated settings can be automatically triggered if you set the document’s Profile to Web, the only one that you’ll have to manually adjust being the Artboard’s Size (Width x Height).

-Start working on the thermometer, by creating the fill shape for its side section using a 48 x 116 px rounded rectangle with a 4 px Corner Radius, which we will color using #BA7D54, and then vertically center align to the underlying Artboard, positioning it at a distance of 36 px from its right edge.
+Start working on the retro thermometer icon, by creating the fill shape for its side section using a 48 x 116 px rounded rectangle with a 4 px Corner Radius, which we will color using #BA7D54, and then vertically center align to the underlying Artboard, positioning it at a distance of 36 px from its right edge.